marbemac/ssrx/examples/remix-vite/README.md

 This example leverages Remix's new Vite plugin.

-Makes it simple to use `@tanstack/query` + `trpc` in an isomorphic way, alongside all of the great functionality Remix already offers.
+Makes it simple to use `@tanstack/query` + `trpc` in an isomorphic way, with streaming, alongside all of the great functionality Remix already offers.

 **Usage**